Chakstor/stairs/README.md

-# Stairs (Working title, actually it should be Ladders)
+# Stairs (Working title)
 A personal recreation of a NES classic, Donkey Kong.
 Done with HTTML and JS, using Canvas API.
 Ironhack's 1st module final project 👨🏻‍💻
+Actually Ladders is a more accurate name 🤯

 ## 🚀 How to run this project
 Just open up the `index.html` file and enjoy!